CelerPi/CharityOasis/README.md

 ## Community Building and Marketing Plan

-The community is crucial to COC's success.
+The community is crucial to CHO's success.
 Through various channels and activities, we aim to build an active and supportive community.

 ### Community Interaction